 - The newbuild Costa Firenze (currently under construction at Fincantieri's Marghera Shipyard) will be delivered as scheduled in mid-December 2020 but will begin offering her 7-day sailings in France, Spain, and Italy only from February 28, 2021.

-- Costa Favolosa Caribbean cruises are cancelled and the liner will return to sail from April 2, 2021, with mini-cruises in the Mediterranean.
+- Costa Favolosa Caribbean cruises are canceled and the liner will return to sail from April 2, 2021, with mini-cruises in the Mediterranean.

 - Costa Deliziosa 2021 World Tour is also cancelled, with the possibility for passengers to book its 2022 edition.